GaloisInc/mir-json/doc/rustc.md

   invoke normal `rustc` compilation with some additional callbacks installed.

 These tools require a version of the Rust standard library that has been translated with `mir-json`.
-The `CRUX_RUST_LIBRARY_PATH` environment variable should be defined with this path before using one of these tools.
+The `CRUX_RUST_LIBRARY_PATH` or `SAW_RUST_LIBRARY_PATH` environment variable should be defined with this path before using one of these tools.
+Note that these two environment variables are functionally equivalent, and the only difference is to more clearly signal which tool is intended to be used in combination with `mir-json`.

 ## `cargo-crux-test`